maarxx/SmarterScheduling/README.md

 Then you want them to go to your Dining Room / Recreation Room, to Eat and to Joy to improve their Mood for a while.
 This room also has great Beauty, Comfort, and Space.
 They love it here.
 Their Moods start to improve.

-Then their Joy hits maximum.
+Then their Recreation hits maximum.

 But this is where it starts to go wrong.

-They leave the room as soon as their Joy is full, even if their overall Mood is still low.
-They had great scores in Beauty, Comfort, and Space, but the deltas hadn't yet caught up, and you wanted them to stay a little longer, even after their Joy was full.
+They leave the room as soon as their Recreation is full, even if their overall Mood is still low.
+They had great scores in Beauty, Comfort, and Space, but the deltas hadn't yet caught up, and you wanted them to stay a little longer, even after their Recreation was full.

 You wanted them to stay until their overall Mood had caught up with the awesome room.
 Only THEN did you want them to leave.

 Then you want them to go Work for a while, ideally continuously until they have to Sleep.
 And then repeat the process.

-And if, while they're out, their Joy or overall Mood hits a critically low threshold, you want them to go back to your awesome Dining / Recreation room, and stay there, *not* just until thier *Joy* is full, but until their *overall Mood* has peaked.
+And if, while they're out, their Recreation or overall Mood hits a critically low threshold, you want them to go back to your awesome Dining / Recreation room, and stay there, *not* just until thier *Recreation* is full, but until their *overall Mood* has peaked.

 #### The concept is simple, but this is difficult to execute in vanilla.

-This is exactly what you are trying to acheive with that clunky little Scheduler, trying to slot those little Sleep, Joy, and Work blocks into that little colored grid.
+This is exactly what you are trying to acheive with that clunky little Scheduler, trying to slot those little Sleep, Recreation, and Work blocks into that little colored grid.

 But the tool just isn't up to the task.
 What you want is just a little too complicated, and you can't ever quite get it right.

-You try to find the right balance, but it's just not the right tool for the job, and whenever your balance is a bit off, you either specify too much Joy causing your Pawns to waste time pinging back to your Recreation Room repeatedly, or you specify too little Joy causing your prize Doctor to go berserk and get his arm blown off by your Sniper.
+You try to find the right balance, but it's just not the right tool for the job, and whenever your balance is a bit off, you either specify too much Recreation causing your Pawns to waste time pinging back to your Recreation Room repeatedly, or you specify too little Recreation causing your prize Doctor to go berserk and get his arm blown off by your Sniper.

 #### Enter Smarter Scheduling